space-group-research/mpmc/docs/_sources/input_files.rst.txt

 PQR File
 =============

 PQR files used by MPMC contain additional columns compared to standard .pqr or .pdb files to support inclusion of the force field parameters.
+The format is as follows:

 .. code-block:: none